 Low Rent Public Housing Program Summary

-The Public Housing Program provides affordable, decent, safe and sanitary housing to low-income families in 24 communities located within suburban Cook County.
+The Public Housing Program provides affordable, decent, safe and sanitary housing to low-income families in 137 residential properties throughout Cook County.
 The Program is funded by the Department of Housing and Urban Development (HUD) and administered by the HACC.
 Each of the communities has additional specific Management and Maintenance personnel assigned to them.
 The Authority works closely with local municipalities and the County of Cook to provide equal access to quality housing for people of limited means.

 How to Become a Tenant of the Public Housing Program:

 - Apply to a communities wait list when wait list is open.
 Click Here for wait list information.